 The Framework is published and maintained by the Royal Pharmaceutical Society.
-It is available on their website4, the HCPC website and is appended to this document.
+It is available on their website4.

 The competencies detailed in the Framework set out the knowledge, understanding and skills that a registrant must have when they complete their prescribing training and which they must continue to meet once in practice.